1 June 2025

 In July 2016, a drug education charity set up by Dan’s parents, the Daniel Spargo-Mabbs Foundation, commissioned Mark Wheeller to adapt ‘I Love You, Mum – I Promise I Won’t Die’ for touring to schools, colleges and the community as a Theatre in Education tour.
 The production is aimed at students aged 13 to 18.
 The play explores issues of choice, risk and consequence, but also friendship, love and loss and the impact of our choices on others.

 The 30-minute post-show drug education workshop - delivered by the cast - focuses on informed decision making and risk awareness.
 It aims to leave no student in any doubt that they always have a choice about the decisions they make and the high risks associated with illegal substance use.
-Students learn key facts that will help them make informed decisions and arm them with additional tools to put their decisions into practice when in a pressured situation.
+Students learn key facts that will help them make informed decisions and arm them with additional tools to put their decisions into practice in a pressured situation.
 It is definitely not a “just say no” preaching message.
 The workshop has been developed on strong, evidence-based research.

 TiE It Up Theatre